YOUR TRAVEL STORY

 We had always travelled.
 Often not far, but we had always travelled.
 Our busy lives, busy both personally and professionally, and the need to pay the bills had limited our possibilities, yet we always made time for a trip.
-Nevertheless, for a lifetime, huge tracts of the world that were still little more than names on the map.
+Nevertheless, for a lifetime, huge tracts of the world were still little more than names on the map.
 But then circumstances changed and, in words that go back to the dawn of time: “If not now, when?”

 Our first Asian trip was a holiday to India which completely changed us.
 Quite apart from the sheer beauty, the overwhelming cultural richness, the music, the food and all the rest that India offers, what was overwhelming was the warmth of the welcome we received wherever we went.
 The hope and the belief for a better tomorrow was everywhere: there was none of the despair and bitterness that can influence Britain.
 We returned more humble and more believing than when we left.
 Sunlight and warmth had cast its glow into our endemic British cynicism.

 Soon, we were craving more.
 The American war in Southeast Asia had shaped my politics as a young man.
 I had always been gripped by this historic struggle and amidst this struggle the almost mystical country of Laos had intrigued me most of all.